-The seminal book about being nine might be Judy Blume‘s Tales of a Fourth Grade Nothing, but nothing just isn’t an option at a birthday party.
-In lieu of coming empty-handed, we found the best toys for 9 year olds and the top gifts for 9-year-old boys and girls,
+The seminal book about being nine might be Judy Blume‘s Tales of a Fourth Grade Nothing, but nothing just isn’t acceptable when a birthday rolls around.
+In lieu of coming empty-handed, we found the best gifts for 9-year-old boys and girls.

 See more: Best Toys For A 7-Year-Old